srmfx/Zicroram/README.md

 7 - Troubleshooting (--troubleshooting)

+The program also includes a man page, but only after installing the program on the system.
+  $man zicroram

 ### HOW IT WORKS:
 The program works by creating and mounting a TMPFS device called /zicroram/ and allowing the user to add any data through a simple command, like for example: